-Further discussion and analysis of the Group's activities as required by Schedule 5 to the Companies Ordinance, including a fair review of the Group's business, a description of the principal risks and uncertainties facing the Group, particulars of important events affecting the Group that have occurred since the end of the financial year, an indication of likely future development in the Group's business, an analysis using financial key performance indicators, a discussion on the Group's environmental policies and performance, an account of the Group's key relationships with its employees, customers and suppliers and others that have a significant impact on the Group and on which the Group's success depends and a discussion on the Group's compliance with the relevant laws and regulations that have a significant impact on the Group can be found in the preceding sections of this annual report set out on pages 1 to 53.
-The preceding sections form part of this report.
+Further discussion and analysis of the Group's activities as required by Schedule 5 to the Companies Ordinance, including a fair review of the Group's business, a description of the principal risks and uncertainties faced by the Group, particulars of important events affecting the Group that have occurred since the end of the Year and an indication of likely future development in the Group's business (including, in each case to the extent necessary for an understanding of the development, performance or position of the Group's business, key performance indicators) can be found in the "Chairman's Statement" and "Management Discussion and Analysis" sections set out on pages 8 to 15 of this annual report and the "Corporate Governance Report" set out on pages 39 to 51 of this annual report.
+The preceding sections form part of the report.

+To the extent necessary for an understanding of the development, performance or position of the Group's business, a discussion on the Group's environmental policies and performance, an account of the Group's key relationships with its employees, customers and suppliers and others that have a significant impact on the Group and on which the Group's success depends and a discussion on the Group's compliance with the relevant laws and regulations that have a significant impact on the Group are contained in the Environmental, Social and Governance Report on pages 16 to 36 of this annual report.